sgmurphy/wordpress-plugins/funnel-builder/readme.txt

 4. Start creating Funnels.

 == Change log ==

+= 3.4.7 (Jul 22, 2024) =
+* Improved: Plugin security improved for logged in user executing ajax requests scenarios on legacy admin interfaces before version 3.0 (#5919)
+* Fixed: Compatibility with Bricks theme updated for the embed forms. (#6489)

 = 3.4.6 (Jul 19, 2024) =
 * Improved: Checkout: Compatibility with FooEvents for WooCommerce for FooEvents updated. (#6448)